Menu

 This Travel Story is about Staying Home

 May 2015 The artistry in travel writing is in how deftly one can dance between two seemingly disparate things.
 We must disappear into our new surroundings while maintaining the detachment that is required of the observer.
-Travel writing is about immersion, but it is also about being a stranger and an outsider. […]
+Travel writing is about immersion, but it is also about being a stranger and an outsider.
+The task is […]

 The Perils of Standing Still

 This exceptionally punishing New England winter is, at long last, fading out.
 Grass is beginning to reveal itself in ash-colored patches around the yard.
 The snowdrifts that line both sides of the driveway are blackened from exhaust but slowly disintegrating into lower and lower ridges.
-I hope by Easter, the last chunk of […]
+I hope by Easter, the last chunk of snow […]

 On Writing a Book About France